WildlifeConservationSocietyCI/WelikiaDisturbance/disturbance_model_notes/disturbance_model_notes.md

 ## fire size and frequency literature
 effects of fires on temperate forests [@kozlowski_fire_2012] power law[@reed_power-law_2002; @cui_what_2008; @stephens_forest_2005]

-## Modeling Expected Frequencies
-A Poisson distribution is used to model annual forest fire events [@johnson_forest_2001; @yang_spatial_2008].
-We created distributions for trail fires, garden fires and lightning fires.

 ### Lightning Frequencies
 Description of extent and impact of lightning caused forest fires [@loope_human_1998]